 says 90% of everything is crap.
 Oddly enough, tropes are largely an exception, at least when it comes to the examples.
 Most examples are in fact neutral, neither being good or bad

 examples.
 Or some tropes have a roughly even mixture of good and bad examples.
 Then some tropes seem to be good or bad by their natures (such as those on the Bad Writing Index

-Then we have these tropes, where, well, 90% of the examples (but not all
+Then we have these tropes, where 90% of the examples are crap.

 Let's make it clear these tropes are not necessarily bad

 .
 They often leave plenty of room for adaptation, and a skilled storyteller can play them well

 .
 However, they are seldom if ever used to build a good story.
 Hence they are the tropes most likely to demonstrate Sturgeon's Law; i.e. 90% of the examples are crud.
 Like the corollary, the remaining ten percent can be worth dying for.

 Compare Pet Peeve Trope